Free provider legal helpline for international recruitment questions

 Essex County Council and Medequip continue to work together to deliver the vision for the equipment service for Essex, ensuring that service users are at the heart of the service whilst ensuring best practice.
 The ICELS team at ECC continue to drive to ensure that the vision of the service and the specification is fulfilled, ensuring that the provider fully understands their obligations, but also provides their expertise and continuous improvements.

-Over the next 6 – 12 months, it is expected that ECC will make considerable moves to ensuring the vision of the equipment service is achieved, and that the data and reporting is available to support this.
-The ICELS team continue to work with the provider and partners to identify savings, continuous improvement, and innovation, alongside reviewing current procedures for efficiency.
+Over the past 6 – 12 months, ECC has made considerable moves to ensuring the vision of the equipment service is achieved, and that the data and reporting is available to support this.
+The ICELS team continue to work with the provider and partners to identify savings, cost avoidance, continuous improvement, and innovation, alongside reviewing current procedures for efficiency.

 The collaborative nature of the relationship means that where issues and concerns do arise, these are addressed and resolved quickly and efficiently.